MBB-team/VBA-toolbox/_wiki/Multisession.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-In some experiments, a same subject will perform multiple blocs of the same task.
-It this case, it will often be better to fit all data at once to maximize the precision of the parameter estimates.
-However, some parameters can differ accross the sessions, like the initial hidden states that should be reinitialized at the beginning of each bloc.
+In some experiments, a given subject may perform multiple blocks of the same task.
+It this case, one may want to fit all data at once to maximize the precision of the parameter estimates.
+However, some parameters can differ accross the sessions, like the initial hidden states that should be reinitialized at the beginning of each block.

 The toolbox offers a simple way to deal with this situation, as demonstrated in the ```demo_multisession``` script.